-- Revealing Arithmetic – Designed to be used by the parent while teaching grades preK-grade 6.
-Goes alongside any curriculum–it is not a stand-alone program.
+Designed to be used by the parent/teacher while teaching grades preK-grade 6.
+Unlike the other materials listed here, this program is not a standalone curriculum; it is designed to go alongside any curriculum, guiding the parent/teacher in teaching arithmetic concepts.
 It can also be used by older students needing a review of the basics.
-A Christian college also uses it to help train elementary teachers on how to teach from a biblical worldview.
-Unlike the other materials listed here that are all full curriculums, this program is written to the parent/teacher and is a guide for them on teaching arithmetic concepts.
+A Christian college also uses it to help train elementary teachers on how to teach math from a biblical worldview.

-- Jacob’s Elementary Algebra – We designed an ecourse to go alongside Jacob’s Elementary Algebra that brings in the biblical worldview and allows for easy transitions into and out of the Principles program.
-Elementary Algebra is an algebra 1 program.
-It’s great for 9th grade, or whenever a student is ready for algebra.
+Note: Katherine has designed an ecourse to go alongside both of these programs that brings in the biblical worldview and allows for easy transitions into and out of the Principles program.

 Principles of Algebra 2: Applied Algebra from a Biblical Worldview (Algebra 2)

 Upon completion of Principles of Algebra 2, students should complete a geometry course (if not already completed); if they have already completed geometry, students should be ready to begin a precalculus course or a college algebra program.
 Advanced students may also want to study for and take the College Algebra CLEP test.
 While Principles does not cover everything on the test, advanced students may be able to use a CLEP study guide to fill in additional college-level concepts (as well as to gain familiarity with the test format).
 Some students may simply be done their high school math after Algebra 2, as it is often the last required math course.